Spirit Fingers (TV series)

-Spirit Fingers is an ongoing South Korean television series starring Park Ji-hu, Jo Joon-young, Choi Bo-min, and Park You-na.
+Spirit Fingers is a South Korean television series starring Park Ji-hu, Cho Jun-young, Choi Bo-min, and Park You-na.
 Based on Naver Webtoon of the same name by Han Kyoung-chal, it tells the story of Song Woo-yeon, a shy high school student, discovers her voice and passion, learning to express herself and love who she is.
-It premiered on TVING on October 29, 2025, and airs every Wednesday.
-It is also available for streaming on Viki in selected regions.
+It premiered on TVING on October 29, 2025, and aired every Wednesday.
+It is also available for streaming on Viki in select regions.

 Synopsis

 Song Woo-yeon is an overlooked high school student who feels invisible at home, where her family prioritizes her brothers, leading to low self-esteem and a lack of self-expression.
 She is approached by Koo Seon-ho and the vibrant members of Spirit Fingers, a sketch club, and asked to model for them.
 As she joins the group, their positivity and encouragement help boost her self-esteem.